 Nr 31 is a place you never want to leave but when you finally do, you will not have any regrets that life passed you by while you stayed there.
 The perfect retrieve house where the time does not exist.
 Inspiration will find you here.

-It takes a great courage of the owner of the house to open its door to the public.
+It takes great courage of the owner of the house to open its door to the public.
 To strangers, really.
 Then let them walk through the most private parts of their personal space.
 It is an odd feeling to know so much, yet so little about the people, families who live in those houses.
 Seeing the books they read, the family photographs or cups they like their tea in.
-Imagining what its like to sit in their well-used chairs in front of which they watch the mainstream news.
-It is one of the reasons why it is the most interesting festival in Dublin … in mine opinion.
+Imagining what it is like to sit in their well-used chairs in front of which they watch the mainstream news.
+It is one of the reasons why it is the most interesting festival in Dublin … in my opinion.
 Wish a similar initiative was organised in most of the cities and towns.
 Anywhere and everywhere.

 The house below is located somewhere in the South of Dublin.
 The architect who was working on the extension to the back garden was the one who guided the group.
 The biggest challenge faced was the unusual size of the frame for the back door going to the garden.
-It was hard to find the solution that would work.
+It was hard to find a solution that would work.
 Luckily there were some Polish builders working on the project that came up with the ideal answer.
-The architect while telling the story and explaining the problem sighed with an admiration and used the exact words: “The Polish people … are multiskilled!”
+The architect while telling the story and explaining the problem sighed with admiration and used the exact words: “The Polish people … are multiskilled!”
 How great it felt!

 The charm happens in between the back garden and the large kitchen window.
 During warm summer evenings the cosy, sheltered garden is brightened up with the kitchen light while the calming sound of cascading water runs down in the background of the slowly approaching night.
 During the daytime, the wall covered with ivy creates natural and fresh wallpaper for those looking out the kitchen window.

 KITCHEN & LIVING ROOM